Moving a pool table – how to do it

 Moving a pool table by yourself

-If you have a car with big enough trunk, you can transport the pool table by yourself.
-Just follow the instructions to dismantle your table and then secure all the parts in your car, making sure every item is safe from jostling around the back of the car.
-It’s probably the cheapest way to transport, but also the least safe – unless you are an expert and have at least 1 person to help you, moving a pool table is energy-consuming, as this particular piece of furniture is prone to damages.
+If you have a car with big enough boot, you can transport the pool table by yourself.
+Just follow the instructions to dismantle your table and then secure all the parts in your car, making sure every item is safe from jostling around in the back of the car.
+It’s probably the cheapest way to transport, but also the least safe – unless you are an expert and have at least one person to help you, moving a pool table is energy-consuming, as this particular piece of furniture is prone to damage.

-So, if you want to be sure your table will arrive safely to its destination, we recommend hiring a transport provider.
+So, if you want to be sure your table will arrive safely at its destination, we recommend hiring a transport provider.

 Moving a pool table with a transport provider

-Due to considerable size of the most pool tables, moving it by courier usually is not an option.
+Due to the considerable size of most pool tables, moving one by courier is not usually an option.
 Instead you can use the services of a moving company.
-One of the main benefit is access to transport professionals – people who will not only know how to dismantle and secure the pool table properly, but will also help with the unloading once the table gets to its destination.
+One of the main benefits is access to transport professionals – people who will not only know how to dismantle and secure the pool table properly, but will also help with the unloading once the table gets to its destination.

 It will also be a good choice if you are reluctant to dismantle your pool table.
-Most of the moving companies own professional cars with enough space to safely transport your pool table in one piece.
-That way you can avoid the danger of loosing small parts or damaging the table during disassembling.
+Most of the moving companies own professional vehicles with enough space to safely transport your pool table in one piece.
+That way you can avoid the danger of losing small parts or damaging the table during disassembly.

-Easy and reliable way to lower the shipping cost is shared transport.
-You find a transport provider that is shipping a cargo on the distance that you need and he takes your pool table as a part of his load.
-For you it’s a chance to lower the transport expenses, for him – to earn some more money.
+An easy and reliable way to lower the shipping cost is shared transport.
+You find a transport provider that is shipping a cargo the distance that you need, and he takes your pool table as a part of his load.
+For you it’s a chance to lower the transportation expenses – for him, to earn some more money.

-That way you get to use services of a professional (who can help with loading and unloading) and reduce transport cost at the same time.
+This way, you get to the use services of a professional (who can help with loading and unloading) and reduce transportation costs at the same time.

-Check the sample offers that involved a pool table to find out more:
+Check out these sample offers that involved a pool table to find out more: